amdadislam01/tea-house-store/README.md

-# 🍵 Tea House Store
+# 🍵 Tea House Stor

 A beautifully crafted and responsive **Tea Shop Landing Page** built with **HTML** and **Tailwind CSS**.
 This project showcases a modern UI for promoting tea products and brand identity with elegance and simplicity.